imadofficial/SeiyoPC/README.md

 | [Windows 8.1+ (x64)](#) | Linux (x64) | macOS 10.9+ |
 | ------------- | ------------- | ------------- |

+## Will this be used even when the assignment is over?
+Well, it depends on what the response this gets from the community.
+You are going to be able to view current set scores but you aren't able to publish new ones on SeiyoPC.
+This is due to its complexity & lack of anti-cheat to prevent RAM/proxy abuse.

 ## Required Python libraries to function:
 - [PyGame 2.3.0](https://pypi.org/project/pygame/)